vk16102001/Mini-Projects/README.md

 # Mini Project 04 -
 ## Titanic Survivors Data Exploration and Visualization

+Objectives-
+- Understanding concepts of exploratory data analysis.
+- Tools and commandsrequired for exploratory data analysis
+-
 Conclusion:
 - We can see that amongst those who survived, maximum number of passengers had embarked at Southhampton.
 - Because of 25% of correlation between survived and fare, we can say that mostly passengers who survived had higher average fares i.e mainly first class passengers.